learn-co-curriculum/hs-yummly-api/README.md

 end

 # this searches Yummly for a recipe and returns an array of recipe objects
+# this should go into a method within your new model/class
 results = Yummly.search('type of recipe you want') #=> an array of recipe results
 ```